vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 ## ![Layers](images/layers-outline.svg) Layers

-The app can show layers above the 3D map, e.g. to display thermals, national park areas or other geographical elements.
+The app can show layers on the 3D map, e.g. to display thermals, national park areas or other geographical elements.
 The Layers view shows the list of currently loaded custom layers.